The Killer Is on the Phone: Cast

+Production

+The film was one of several leading roles Anne Heywood played in Italy.

 Release

 The Killer is on the Phone was released in 1972 and grossed a total of 238 million Italian lire domestically.

 The film was released on home video in the United Kingdom as Scenes From a Murder and The Final Curtain.
-Author Adrian Luther Smith noted that the The Final Curtain release had a particularly "poor quality dark transfer."
+Author Adrian Luther Smith noted that The Final Curtain release had a particularly "poor quality dark transfer."

 Reception

 In a contemporary review, Scott Meek of the Monthly Film Bulletin stated that the film "will surely disappoint even the most ardent [Telly Savalas] fans as his contribution consists of scarcely a dozen lines and a series of identical non-expressions presumably intended to appear menacing." and "the greatest mystery of all is the title, which (in this version, at least) bears no relation whatsoever to the plot."

 In his overview of gialli film, Troy Howarth described the film as "fairly typical of Alberto De Martino's output: blandly efficient" with "pedestrian direction", and that Aristide Massaccesi's cinematography was "decent but lack[ed] the poetic touch that he brought to What Have You Done to Solange?".
 Adrian Luther Smith in his book on Italian sex and horror films described the feature as "a fairly routine outing" with Stelvio Cipriani conrtibuting "a middling, but unmemorable score in keeping with the rest of the production."